-67. There are around 12500 registered consumers in the town.
-However, there is large number of unauthorized and unidentified consumers connected to the distribution system.
-According to the information collected from Wards Counselors the total number of connections is about 29000.
-There is no metering of water supplied to consumers and no water billing system.
-Water charges are levied as part of the Holding Tax on properties by the GMC.
+49. Service Connections.
+There are around 12,500 registered consumers in the area.
+However, there is a large number of unauthorized and unidentified consumers connected to the existing distribution system.
+According to the information collected from Wards Counselors, the total number of connections is about 29,000.
+There is no metering of water supplied to consumers and there is no water billing system as well.
+Water charges are levied as part of the Holding Tax on properties by GMC.